stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

 * improves estimates of `Expressive_power(m)`, `Consistency_risk(m)`, `Practice_alignment(m)`, and `Plurality_pressure(m)`,
 * respects the same `L_ref`, `c_tol`, `P_max`, and weight values.

 An encoding is admissible only if, for world-representing states `m_k` at successive refinement levels, changes in `DeltaS_found(m_k)` reflect genuine changes in modeled information, not arbitrary retuning of parameters.
+Within the TU tension scale, admissible refinements may move specific states between bands, but they may not erase clearly persistent high-tension or low-tension patterns through parameter readjustment.

 ---